jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 }
 ```

-To see the full code sample, check out the [CodePen](https://codepen.io/jermbo/pen/ZEGWdpz).
+To see the full code sample, check out this [CodePen](https://codepen.io/jermbo/pen/ZEGWdpz).

 ## Functions